resource-watch/slate/source/includes/api/_areas_v2.md

 2. The area already exists and doesn’t has subscription preferences (`deforestationAlerts`, `fireAlerts` or `monthlySummary` set to true) in the request data:
    1. If the area had a subscription associated, then the subscription associated is deleted.
    2. Otherwise, just save the area.
-3. The area doesn’t exist because on the fetch it returned a mapped subscription (meaning we are PATCHing an area using the ID of a subscription):
+3. The area doesn’t exist because on the fetch it returned a mapped subscription (meaning we are PATCHing an area using the id of a subscription):
    1. First, create a new area, and then:
       1. If the request data has subscriptions preference (`deforestationAlerts`, `fireAlerts` or `monthlySummary` set to true), also PATCH the subscription.
       2. If the request data doesn't have subscriptions preference (`deforestationAlerts`, `fireAlerts` or `monthlySummary` set to true), delete the associated subscription.